flcdrg/azure-functions-core-tools-virustotal/README.md

-# azure-functions-core-tools-virustotal
+# Submit azure-functions-core-tools binaries to VirusTotal

-Automated monitoring and VirusTotal scanning of Azure Functions Core Tools releases.
+Automatically submit new releases of the Azure Functions Core Tools releases to VirusTotal

 ## Overview

 This repository provides GitHub Actions workflows that:

 - Monitor the [Azure Functions Core Tools repository](https://github.com/Azure/azure-functions-core-tools) for new releases
 - Automatically download new release binaries
 - Submit binaries to VirusTotal for security scanning